 25ml sugar syrup

 25ml blackberry liqueur

 STEP 1 – Fill an old fashioned glass with crushed ice.

 STEP 2 – Mix the gin, lemon juice and sugar syrup together with the ice in a shaker.

 STEP 3 – Drizzle blackberry liqueur through the iced mix to create a marbled effect.

 STEP 4 – Garnish with blackberries on top.

 1. Red Mulled Wine – Serves 10

-Probably one of the most popular drinks of the Christmas season – THE red mulled wine.
+Probably one of the most popular drinks of the Christmas season – the classic red mulled wine.
 You’ll find it everywhere around you, from the local Christmas markets to any Tesco, Sainsbury or Lidl.
 But if you’d like to make your own big batch for a party without spending much, then follow this easy homemade recipe.

 2 Bottles of cheap red wine